john-cd/rust_howto/bk/src/crate_selection/state_of_the_art.md

   - [Are We Quantum Yet?][blog~arewequantumyet]↗.
   - [Are We in Space Yet?][aerorust~website]↗.
   - [Rust Audio][rust.audio~website]↗.
-  - [Awesome Geo-Rust][awesome-georust~github]↗: geospatial software, libraries, tools and resources, written in Rust.
+  - [Awesome Geo-Rust][awesome-georust~repo]↗: geospatial software, libraries, tools and resources, written in Rust.

 Note that several of these websites are out-of-date.
-[Are We Rust Yet?][are-we-rust-yet~github]↗ list their last commit date and update frequency.
+[Are We Rust Yet?][are-we-rust-yet~repo]↗ list their last commit date and update frequency.

 ## Related Topics {#related-topics}